 Total investments- £25,969.25

-I can go on to year 2 and 3 and show you that as time goes by and your balance grows, the difference will become bigger, but we’re both lazy and the point is already clear:
+I can go on to years 2 and 3 and show you that as time goes by and your balance grows, the difference will become bigger.
+However, we’re both lazy and the point is already clear (I hope).

-While you will end up with the same total balance, paying your fees via direct debit means a larger % of your investments are in your ISA and the gains there will not be taxed, saving you a lot of money when you do decide to sell part or all of your Investments.
+While you will end up with the same total balance, paying your fees via direct debit means a larger % of your investments are in your ISA and the gains there will not be taxed.
+This can save you a lot of money when you do decide to sell part or all of your Investments.
+It also helps you assume a 0% tax rate at retirement.

 Although in the first year it is only £30.75, after a decade you will probably reach Vanguard’s capped fee of £375 annually if your investments perform well.
 This means that instead of £19,625 growing tax-free, the full £20,000 can grow tax-free!